GreptimeTeam/docs/docs/reference/sql/select.md

-The `SELECT` statement allows you to sepcify al list of columns and expressions to be selected from one or more tables.
+The `SELECT` statement allows you to specify a list of columns and expressions to be selected from one or more tables.

 # Basic SELECT Statement Syntax